wmeints/effective-llm-applications/manuscript/10-intelligent-request-routing-workflows.md

 While both of these products are great, they have one problem in common: You need to add yet another layer of moving parts on top of Semantic Kernel.
 That's why the Semantic Kernel team's developers came up with the idea of providing a workflow engine out of the box tailored for LLM-based workflows.

-A> **The Semantic Kernel process framework is still in preview!**
-A> While the base API of Semantic Kernel has been stable for a while, the API interface for the process framework shows some churn.
+A> While the base API of Semantic Kernel has been stable for a while, the API interface for the process framework is still in preview.
 I don't recommend running the process framework in a production scenario unless you plan for extra maintenance due to changes in the API.
 Using the workflow engine offered in Dapr is a better option if you need to prepare for a more stable environment.

 The process framework in Semantic Kernel has two core components: